 How are youth work services supporting vulnerable young people?

 Youth work services, in the maintained and the voluntary sector, traditionally support many young people from all backgrounds, abilities and aspirations, including the most vulnerable and marginalised among them, where youth work skills of engagement are particularly recognised and valued.
 They play a crucial role in supporting a young person’s holistic development through non-formal and informal learning in a variety of settings.
 In the current crisis, as most physical settings, including youth centres and projects, have closed during lockdown, voluntary and paid professional youth work staff are working in new and developing ways.
 This includes through online activities, 'digital youth clubs', by supporting frontline responses to COVID-19 and staffing school and hub settings.
 They are also engaging in outreach working through digital and telephone methods to make contact with young people, respond to their concerns, questions, and requests for assistance, and refer to or broker access to other services where necessary.

 In addition, the Meic helpline service has been enhanced in response to COVID-19, and provides useful tips for young people on a range of issues, through videos, resources, articles and direct support from Helpline Adviser Advocates.

 To support the sectors response to the pandemic, the Interim Youth Work Board’s Digital Youth Transformation Network has become a point of national co-ordination for sharing information, resources, tools, training and guidance on digital youth work as a response to the restrictions caused by COVID-19.
 The Network has developed a new information sharing platform which holds valuable resources in one place, to help avoid duplication.
-In addition, the fortnightly Youth Work Bulletin keeps the sector updated on the latest developments.
+In addition, the regular Youth Work Bulletin keeps the sector updated on the latest developments.